 In years gone by, it was the workstation's CPU that was the only processor that could be used for ray-trace rendering.
-This is the reason that dual-CPU workstations such as the Dell Precision 7920 Tower have proved so popular with viz artists over the years.
-More recently, however, there has been a huge rise in GPU renderers.
+This is the reason that dual-CPU workstations such as the Dell Precision 7920 Tower have proved so popular with design viz artists over the years.
+More recently, however, there has been a significant increase in GPU-accelerated renderers.